subsquid-labs/pipes-sdk-docs/BASICS.md

 7. [forks](src/basics/07-forks.ts): data source can also raise a `ForkException` that indicates that the data at the source has changed (e.g. due to a [blockchain reorg](https://cointelegraph.com/explained/what-is-chain-reorganization-in-blockchain-technology)) and all downstream components must adjust to the new state.
 Targets made with a call like `createTarget({ write, fork })` will run the `fork` function whenever this happens.

-8. [clickhouse](src/basics/08-clickhouse-target.ts): `createClickhouseTarget` creates targets that write their incoming data to Clickhouse, automatically keep track of the progress, resume from the last processed block on restarts and process forks.
+8. [clickhouse](src/basics/08-clickhouse-target.ts): `clickhouseTarget` creates targets that write their incoming data to Clickhouse, automatically keep track of the progress, resume from the last processed block on restarts and process forks.

    Start a local Clickhouse container before running this example:
    ```bash